Master of Studies in Law Frequently Asked Questions

 Decisions about admission will be made on the basis of the above information and the applicant's entire academic and employment record.
 A personal interview may also be required.

 International students are welcome and encouraged to apply.
-They must have completed the equivalent of a US bachelor's of arts or sciences degree, and they must submit a TOEFL score.
-The minimum acceptable TOEFL scores are 600 paper, 250 computer, 100 internet.
+They must have completed the equivalent of a US bachelor of arts or sciences degree, and they must submit a TOEFL score or other satisfactory evidence of English proficiency.
+The minimum acceptable TOEFL scores are 600 paper, 250 computer, 110 internet.
 IELTS scores are also accepted in lieu of TOEFL.
 International students are encouraged to apply as early as possible because of greater amount of time needed to process the application, obtain visas, and obtain housing.

 To apply for the Master of Studies in Law program, click on the Application Tab and download the PDF forms necessary to apply.
 Please note, you will need the Adobe Acrobat Reader to load these materials.